Gamealition/roybackup/README.md

 * Source engine maps and packages

 ***Note that some servers, by convention, store this kind of data under different directories (e.g. /srv).***

+## `mysql`
+This uses `mysqldump` to take and gzip a dump of all MySQL databases on the system's installation.
+This target requires the use of a `.cnf` file that has the password for the MySQL user `root`, in order to perform the dumps.
+See http://dev.mysql.com/doc/refman/5.1/en/password-security-user.html for more information.

 # Exclusions